Follow Coach Mullen on Twitter

 During the previous four seasons as the offensive coordinator and quarterbacks coach at the University of Florida, Mullen molded a Heisman Trophy, Davey O’Brien and Maxwell Award-winning quarterback, along with a Rimington Trophy finalist and a Biletnikoff Award semifinalist.

-Seven offensive players were recognized as All-Southeastern Conference selections following the season in which Mullen helped UF claim its second SEC Championship and a chance to play for its second national championship in three seasons.
+Seven offensive players were recognized as All-SEC selections following the season in which Mullen helped UF claim its second SEC Championship and a chance to play for its second national championship in three seasons.

 The Gator offense ranked first in the SEC in scoring offense and total offense for a second-straight season in 2008, averaging 45.2 points and 442.4 yards per game.
 Under Mullen’s tutelage in 2007, UF averaged 42.5 points and 457.2 yards.